Ganus removed as RUSADA director general after recommendation approved

 "The decision was made solely on the basis of identifying the facts of violations.

+"ROC and RPC approve RUSADA's financial statements, thereby carrying responsibility for proper spending of public funds.

+"It is fundamentally important for us that financial activities are carried out transparently and in accordance with all the rules of law and provisions enshrined in the organisation's charter.

-"To ensure continuous operational activity and correct violations committed by the previous management, the organization will select a new chief executive on a competitive basis no later than a month from today.
+"To ensure continuous operational activity and correct violations committed by the previous management, the organisation will select a new chief executive on a competitive basis no later than six months from today.

 "As for the reaction of the World Anti-Doping Agency (WADA), in accordance with all regulatory documents, the organisation's charter, all decisions are completely legitimate and comply with both Russian and international legislation."